peter9teufel/raspmedia/README.md

 ####Security and Firewall####
 Mac prevents the execution from applications that have not been signed by a registered Mac developer.
 To approve the app allthough it is from an unregeistered developer, CTRL+Click (Right-Click) on the app file and select open.
 A dialog box will appear asking if you are sure to launch the application from an unregistered developer.
 Approve the dialog by clicking 'Open'.
 From now on the app can be launched as any other app on your Mac.
-Also make sure that your firewall (if you use one) does not block the program.
+Also make sure that your firewall (if you use one, e.g. Fedora blocked it by default when testing) does not block the program.
 Windows will automatically ask if you want to grant network access to the application.
 This approval also has to be done only once.

 ####RaspMedia Control####
 #####Main Window#####